All data is current as of 2013, unless otherwise noted.

 Percentage of alternative funding: 0%

-The Minnesota Board of Public Defense is a state-funded, seven-member commission whose members are appointed by the state supreme court (4) and governor (3).
-The Board oversees the delivery of public defense services in the state’s 10 judicial districts.
-In each district, the Board appoints a chief public defender that manages all public defense services within that district, whether through public defender offices or contracts or rosters of private assigned counsel.
-In other words, the Board sets policy, and it is each chief public defender’s responsibility to ensure compliance with such policies.
+The Minnesota Board of Public Defense (MBPD) appoints a chief public defender for each of the ten judicial districts.
+The chief public defender manages all public defense services within that district, whether through public defender offices or contracts or rosters of private assigned counsel.
+It is each chief public defender’s responsibility to ensure compliance with MBPD policies.

 Source of data: original research conducted by Sixth Amendment Center staff.